nikita-traynin/DNN/README.md

 Another parameter is the batch size.
 Currently it's set at 1 for stochastic gradient descent.
 Also, using more than 15000 of the training sample leads to some memory allocation issues, and as soon as I sort that out I will mess with mini-batch gradient descent.
 ### Results
 As of 1/10/20, the lowest testing error rate is ~27%.
-This is quite high, but the structure is: 784-50-50-10, logistic activation, SGD, and linear learning schedule.
+This is quite high, but the structure is non-optimal: 784-50-50-10, logistic activation, SGD, and linear learning schedule.